NechesLand.Com Received a Letter?

 Lake Fairfield at first light.
 Built in 1969 as a cooling reservoir for the Big Brown coal‑fired power plant, Lake Fairfield’s warm discharge water supported a famous Florida‑strain bass fishery for decades.
 The plant retired in 2018; the lake remains.

 Freestone County was created in 1850 from Limestone County and named for the freestone water of its springs.
 The county seat, Fairfield, was platted the same year.
-Freestone is the smallest of our four counties by area but historically dense in oil and gas activity.
+Freestone is the smallest of our eight counties by area but historically dense in oil and gas activity.

 Fairfield · Freestone County Courthouse